Asian Markets Sink As Traders Consider Fed Rate Cut - UrduPoint

 Traders took a step back after last week's gains as the New York Federal Reserve tempered comments from its president, John Williams, who had suggested the central bank would cut borrowing costs by 50 basis points at its policy meeting this month.

-On equity markets, Tokyo ended 0.2 percent lower and Hong Kong was off 1.1 percent in the afternoon.
+On equity markets, Tokyo ended 0.2 percent lower and Hong Kong was off 1.4 percent.

 Shanghai fell 1.3 percent, with liquidity hit as Chinese investors piled their cash into companies listed on the country's new Nasdaq-style board.